freebsd/freebsd-quarterly/2020q4/basegpl.md

   * libgnuregex ([removed](https://cgit.freebsd.org/src/commit/?id=8aff76fb37b5))

 The following component(s) have yet to be claimed.
-Some replacement prospects may be listed on the above-linked wiki page, interested parties are welcome to evaluate the options to restart the discussion:
+Some replacement prospects may be listed on the above-linked wiki page.
+Interested parties are welcome to evaluate the options to restart the discussion:

   * dialog
   * gcov (kernel)

-The following component(s) have a principle investigator to coordinate work.
+The following component(s) have a principal investigator to coordinate work.
 Note that partial completion likely means that a component is partially compatible, but could use evaluation and patches to bring parity with the component that it is replacing.